1961 Virginia gubernatorial election

-In the 1961 Virginia gubernatorial election, incumbent Governor J. Lindsay Almond, a Democrat, was unable to seek re-election due to term limits.
-H. Clyde Pearson was nominated by the Republican Party to run against former Democratic Attorney General of Virginia Albertis Harrison.
+The 1961 Virginia gubernatorial election was held on November 7, 1961, to elect the governor of Virginia.
+Democratic former attorney general Albertis Harrison defeated Republican former state delegate H. Clyde Pearson.

+Incumbent Democratic governor J. Lindsay Almond was ineligible to seek re-election to a second term due to the state's prohibition on consecutive gubernatorial terms.

 Background

 1961 would become the last Virginia gubernatorial election under the control of the conservative Byrd Organization before the Twenty-fourth Amendment and Voting Rights Act served to greatly expand the state's electorate – previously exceedingly small due to a cumulative poll tax and literacy tests.

 Allie Edward Stakes Stephens had served as Lieutenant Governor for over two terms since a 1952 special election.
 However, when the state went for losing GOP nominee Richard Nixon in 1960 despite Stephens supporting national Democrat Kennedy, it was clear that the long-serving lieutenant had broken with the Organization.
 With patriarch Byrd senior considering it inappropriate for his son to run for any state office, Attorney General Albertis S. Harrison Jr. gained the Organization support in January.